 The whole topic of “Chronic Cardio” returned to the fore recently with a constant series of the same article proclaiming how “endurance training is bad for you“.
-Jason Fitzgerald has already debunked this well and truly here, so I will attempt another go but let me summarise why endurance training is not actually damaging and why “Chronic Cardio” is either a carefully propagated marketing myth or a failure from its proponents to “Seek first to understand, then to be understood”.
+Jason Fitzgerald has already debunked this well and truly here, so I will not attempt another go but let me summarise why endurance training is not actually damaging and why “Chronic Cardio” is either a carefully propagated marketing myth or a failure from its proponents to “Seek first to understand, then to be understood”.

 Not wanting to project any ill motives on proponents of the “Chronic Cardio” paradigm, I am going to assume that these coaches were not subjected to the correct type of “old school training” when they formed their opinions on endurance training.
 This argument is supported when you read Mark Sisson’s descriptions of his own running career which seems to have been a daily diet of threshold runs or harder.
 Mark seems to have become the victim of the culture of “no pain, no gain” and constant threshold running prevalent on the US track scene in particular for a long time.
 Had Mark grown up as a Lydiard athlete, his views would undoubtedly have been informed entirely differently.